Your Car Insurance

 staebler suggests

-Protects you, or an eligible family member, to the same limits as your Liability coverage if you are involved in an accident where you are not at fault, with someone who carries less or no insurance, or is unidentified (e.g. a hit and run)
+The OPCF 44 endorsement covers you, or an eligible family member, to the same limit as your Liability Coverage if you are involved in an accident where you are not at fault, with someone who carries less or no insurance, or is unidentified (e.g. a hit and run)

-Covers the cost of a rental vehicle while your vehicle is being repaired, if the damage or loss is caused by a peril for which you are insured.
+The OPCF 20 endorsement covers the cost of a temporary rental vehicle if your vehicle is not drivable after a claim for which you are covered.

-Provides physical damage coverage (subject to a deductible) to vehicles that you may operate but do not own – such as a vehicle you have rented or borrowed.
+The OPCF 27 endorsement provides physical damage coverage (subject to a deductible) to vehicles that you may operate but do not own – such as a vehicle you have rented or borrowed.

 Your Other Vehicles

-Your ATVs, motorcycles and snowmobiles have the same coverage options as your automobile.
+Your ATVs, motorcycles, and snowmobiles have many of the same coverage options as your automobile.
+Talk to your broker about insuring your recreational vehicles.

 Fill in the form and one of our brokers will contact you soon.